s3716853/net-core-banking-application/README.md

 }
 ### Transaction History
 GET - /Transaction/Account/{accountNumber}?startDate=[startDate]?endDate=[endDate]
-startDate and endDate get parsed with DateTime.Parse() if not included then all transactions are returned
+startDate and endDate get parsed with DateTime.Parse() (YYYY/MM/DD format works for DateTime.Parse() for example) if not included then all transactions are returned